 Skip to content

-AC Blowing Warm Air in Fort Lauderdale?
-What to Check First
+AC Blowing Warm or Hot Air Fort Lauderdale

-Quick Answer: Why is my AC blowing warm air in Fort Lauderdale?
+Quick Answer: Why is my AC blowing warm or hot air in Fort Lauderdale?

 Start With Safe Basics

-Confirm the thermostat is set to cool, the set temperature is below the room temperature, the fan is not set to on-only circulation, and the air filter is not packed with dust.
-Also check whether the outdoor unit is running and clear of leaves or debris.
+Confirm the thermostat is set to cool, the set temperature is below the room temperature, and the fan is not set to on-only circulation.
+Check the filter only if it is easy to access, make sure return grilles are not blocked, and look from a safe distance to see whether the outdoor unit is running and clear of heavy debris.

 Fort Lauderdale Heat Adds Urgency

 Warm-air calls can get uncomfortable quickly in coastal Broward homes.
-Long run times, humidity, salt air, and storm-season electrical interruptions can expose weak capacitors, clogged drains, and outdoor-unit problems faster than homeowners expect.
+Long run times, humidity, salt air, dirty coils, clogged drains, and storm-season electrical interruptions can expose weak capacitors, airflow restrictions, and outdoor-unit problems faster than homeowners expect.

 When To Call Abraham AC